 Un week-end autour de Paris : le château de Chantilly

-The château de Chantilly has always held a special place in my heart.
-I have always thought that it is one of the cutest castles around Paris.
+The château de Chantilly has to be one of the most charming castles around Paris.

 It’s not as grand as others such as Vaux-le-Vicomte, Versailles or even Courances (on a smaller scale) but it has particular charms that make it just like a fairytale castle.
 Its architecture is beautiful, especially the towers and it has a unique and even peculiar look as it sits in the water.
 The area around the castle is lovely too.
 What I enjoy the most is the park, where you can take long walks along the river and spot beautiful charming treasures.
-One such treasure is the Anglo-Chinese garden with quaint half-timbered cottages called Le Hameau (this is the place to go to for whipped cream) and, if you keep walking to the Île d’Amour (Island of Love – that is soooo French), you will find the Pont des Grands Hommes.
+One such treasure is the Anglo-Chinese garden with quaint half-timbered cottages called Le Hameau (this is the place to go to for whipped cream) and, if you keep walking to the Île d’Amour (Island of Love – that is so unsurprisingly French, don’t you think?), you will find the Pont des Grands Hommes.
 It is a beautiful bridge, which to me is the most beautiful spot in the park.
-There, you can admire the stunning green treillage that has been restored over the years by Tricotel – Accents of France representing French savoir-faire at its best.
+There, you can admire the stunning green treillage that has been restored over the years by Tricotel representing French savoir-faire at its best.

 The castle is also very famous because of the crème Chantilly (the real whipped cream, which has wrongly been attributed to the famous French chef, Vatel).
-This rich cream is so good, that in itself should be reason enough to visit the castle because you will be pressed to find as delicious whipped cream anywhere else.
-This one is the original recipe and I’ve never tasted a crème as good as this one.
+This rich cream is so good, that in itself should be reason enough to visit the castle.
+You will hardly find as delicious whipped cream anywhere else.
+The recipe they are using at the castle is the original one and I’ve never tasted a crème as good as this one.
+Never.
 Jamais.
+To tell you the truth, I’ve even bought a one-year pass for the park just so I can have the pleasure to eat this whipped cream whenever I want.
+That is what we call in French « les petits plaisirs de la vie ».

-But desserts are not my only raison de vivre (don’t believe everything I write), I also enjoy going to the Flower and Plant Show that is held twice a year in the park (even though it could be much better).
-I love this gathering of French and foreign plant nurseries in front of the castle.
+But desserts are not my only raison de vivre (that’s not true! don’t believe everything I write), I also enjoy going to the Flower and Plant Show that is held twice a year in the park (even though it has the potential to be so much better).
+I love this gathering of French and foreign plant nurseries in front of the castle in the Spring and in Autumn.
 It is quite a sight and you never come home with empty hands!

 After your visit to the domain, why not take a little tour of the town of Chantilly itself?
-It is not very big and you can walk around while enjoying a good coffee, or stop at a good restaurant or visit the Grandes Écuries opposite the castle (built in the XVIIIth century) which are the biggest and most beautiful stables in Europe.
-Because Chantilly is not only a ville princière it is also a town where horses are extremely important with many stud farms as well as one the biggest polo clubs in Europe not far.
-There is also a very famous racetrack where the prix de Diane Longines formerly known as the prix Diane-Hermès is held every year and is the chicest event of the season.
+It is not very big and you can walk around, stop at a nice coffee shop to enjoy a warm cup of tea with a pastry, have lunch at a good restaurant, or visit the Grandes Écuries opposite the castle (built in the XVIIIth century).
+Those amazing stables are now a museum dedicated to horses and remain the biggest and most beautiful stables in Europe.
+It is interesting to mention that Chantilly is not only a ville princière, it is also a town where horses are extremely important.
+There are many stud farms around and one the biggest polo clubs in Europe is located in a village nearby.
+There is also a very famous racetrack where the prix de Diane Longines (formerly known as the prix Diane-Hermès) is held every year and is the chicest event of the season.

-So when you are visiting Paris, hop on a fast train and you’ll be in Chantilly in 20 min!
+So when you are visiting Paris, hop on a fast train and you’ll be in Chantilly in 20 min to spend there a wonderful time!